Train delays & cancellations

 Season ticket holders for firms operating on the old-style compensation, will get money off the following year’s ticket at renewal.
 However, if you’re not renewing your season ticket, explain your circumstances and why you feel you deserve compensation for the poor service.

 When can I not claim for a repayment/compensation?

 A refund often doesn't apply if delays, cancellations or poor service happened for reasons outside the train company's control, for example: exceptionally severe weather, vandalism, riots or civil commotion.
 This can also include suicide.

 Can I claim for a strike?

 Most train operating companies will pay out for delays caused by strikes.

-The National Conditions of Carriage do not apply in Northern Ireland.
+The National Conditions of Travel do not apply in Northern Ireland.
 Translink the train operator does have a delay, repay scheme and only provides vouchers and not cash compensation.

 If you’re taking the tube, DLR, TFL Trains, London Overground or even the cable car in London, the rules about delays are a little different.

 London Underground will refund you the single fare for the delayed journey you’re on if it's: